 SERVICE TO COMMUNITY BUILDS STRENGTH

-At Northwest Passage we know that service to others not only provides benefits to those who receive, but also to those who give.
+At Northwest Passage, we know that service to others not only provides benefits to those who receive but also to those who give.
 This therapeutic lifestyle choice works to improve one’s health through a number of avenues.
 On the most basic level, an effective way to distract from emotional distress is to contribute to others who may be experiencing some manner of distress of their own.
 Purposefully turning attention from internal strife, outward to the lives of others is both an exercise of empathy and mindfulness.
-Research has shown that community service has been shown to bolster the physical and mental health of participants.
-Finally, reaching out to volunteer or help others in their environment, can offer a path for youth to build connections with the world around them.
-It has been shown that such connections can have a positive and healing effect for all humans.
+Research has shown that community service bolsters the physical and mental health of participants.
+Finally, reaching out to volunteer or help others in their environment can offer a path for youth to build connections with the world around them.
+It has been shown that such connections can have a positive and healing effect on all humans.

 FEED MY STARVING CHILDREN

 “BY LEARNING GENEROSITY AND SERVICE TO COMMUNITY, WE DEVELOP A BROADER RELATIONSHIP WITH THE WORLD AROUND ONE’S SELF.”

 Learning for Justice provides free resources to caregivers and educators—teachers, administrators, counselors, and other practitioners—who work with children from kindergarten through high school.
 Educators use the materials to supplement the curriculum, to inform their practices, and to create civil and inclusive school communities where children and youth are respected, valued, and welcome participants.

 EFFECTS OF VOLUNTEERING ON THE VOLUNTEER

 Wilson and Musick offer a great look into why service is an important part of our work at Passage:

 - Cultural, personal interest, and community organizations are particularly likely to have members scoring high in generalized trust and in reciprocity with neighbors.